YOLO-GIT/My-First-Portfolio/README.md

 - CSS3 (with Tailwind CSS)
 - JavaScript

-## 🌈 How to Run Locally

-- **Clone the repo**: git clone https://github.com/YOLO-GIT/My-First-Portfolio.git
-- Open index.html in your preferred web browser.

 ## 🤝 Contributing

 - If you have suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request!